Summer Sunset: Getting Back to School-Year Bedtime

 Establish the regular “night before” routine again: bath, brushing teeth, picking out what to wear the next day.
 If your children still get bedtime stories, get back in the habit of reading to them now.
 If they are a little older, give them time to relax in bed with a book or magazine once the electronics are turned off.

-Morning routines are important, too, so get those back on track as well.
-Breakfast, shower/brush teeth, get dressed.
+Morning routines are important, too, so get those back on track as well: breakfast, a shower, brushing teeth, getting dressed.
 Older children will understand that they need to be well-rested and awake to handle these tasks before heading off to school.

 Turn off all electronics an hour prior to that night’s bedtime.
-Giving kids the extra time to calm down away from screens will make it easier for them to fall asleep quicker.
+Giving kids the extra time to calm down away from screens makes it easier for them to fall asleep quicker.

 Not Working?
 Start Earlier

-If you have to drag your children out of bed in the morning or give them a wake-up call more than once, chances are the bedtime you picked isn’t early enough.
-Try for an hour or half-hour earlier the following night and see what happens.
+If you have to drag your children out of bed in the morning or give them a wake-up call more than once, try choosing an earlier bedtime.
+Try for an hour or half-hour earlier bedtime the following night and see what happens.

 NO COMMENTS